Cormac McCarthy: Success and acclaim (1992–2013)

 McCarthy published the play The Sunset Limited in 2006.
 Critics noted it was unorthodox and may have had more in common with a novel, hence McCarthy's subtitle: "a novel in dramatic form".
 He later adapted it into a screenplay for a 2011 film, directed and executive produced by Tommy Lee Jones, who also starred opposite Samuel L. Jackson.

 Oprah Winfrey selected McCarthy's The Road as the April 2007 selection for her Book Club.
 As a result, McCarthy agreed to his first television interview, which aired on The Oprah Winfrey Show on June 5, 2007.
 The interview took place in the library of the Santa Fe Institute.
-McCarthy told Winfrey that he does not know any writers and much prefers the company of scientists.
+McCarthy told Winfrey that he did not know any writers and much preferred the company of scientists.
 During the interview, he related several stories illustrating the degree of outright poverty he endured at times during his career as a writer.
 He also spoke about the experience of fathering a child at an advanced age, and how his son was the inspiration for The Road.

 In 2012, McCarthy sold his original screenplay The Counselor to Nick Wechsler, Paula Mae Schwartz, and Steve Schwartz, who had previously produced the film adaptation of McCarthy's novel The Road.
-Directed by Ridley Scott, production finished in 2012.
-It was released on October 25, 2013, to polarized critical reception.
-Mark Kermode of The Guardian found it "datedly naff"; Peter Travers of Rolling Stone described it as "a droning meditation on capitalism"; however Manohla Dargis of The New York Times found it "terrifying" and "seductive".
+Directed by Ridley Scott, with the production finished in 2012, the film was released on October 25, 2013, to polarized critical reception.
+Mark Kermode of The Guardian found it "datedly naff", and Peter Travers of Rolling Stone described it as "a droning meditation on capitalism".
+However, Manohla Dargis of The New York Times found it "terrifying" and "seductive".